Itá, Paraguay: History

 Itá is known and regarded as the city's "pitcher and honey" because in times of reducing the Franciscan Friar Thomas Aquinas was dedicated to teaching women instead of a new way of livelihood which was preparing of the vessels that gave the name of pitcher made of mud.

-The production of honey cane emerges from the first settlers.
+The production of honey cane dates from the first settlers.

 History of the Itá Lagoon

 According to some residents of the city of Itá, which in wartime large armies that passed through that place an elderly woman who lived in the interior of his house had a well, the soldiers called thirsty to drink water and the old woman refused to give not only them but everyone who asked to drink and then fell into a flood, which flooded the entire house until they formed a lagoon.
 There is another story relates that within that gap is a bell buried gold, so that the invaders of wartime not carry as a trophy of war.